 The persons eligible for temporary protection are those outlined in the CEO's declaration, mentioned above.
-This criterion has been strictly applied.
+This criterion has been strictly applied and no changes in practice were seen throughout 2023.

 All persons applying for temporary protection and not fulfilling the eligibility criteria, including persons who left Ukraine before 24 February, were prevented from applying for temporary protection and instructed to seek international protection as per the regular channels.